Current Members

 Even modest snow over the hilly terrain of Seattle, coupled with a lack of snow removal equipment, can bring the city to a standstill.
 The ability of nature to halt human activity is a continuing source of my fascination with weather.
 Indeed, the massive Pacific Northwest snows of January 1969 stand out as one of my earliest memories.
 Growing up, I would despair when a forecasted snowstorm failed to materialize; other times, I would celebrate the unexpected snow, marveling at the ability of nature to defy human attempts to predict it.
 I struggled to understand why forecasts that had sounded so confident could go awry.
 My interest in this topic continues to this day, and a primary focus of our research in this laboratory is to improve the understanding and forecasting of various meteorological phenomena, including winter weather.
 Having studied extreme weather for many years, extending this work into the realm of extreme weather and climate change was a logical direction.

 In August 1999 I joined the Department of Marine, Earth, and Atmospheric Sciences at NCSU here in Raleigh.
 I teach graduate- and undergraduate-level synoptic-dynamic meteorology and numerical weather prediction.
-I am currently the primary advisor for six graduate students, and I am also working with several undergraduate researchers.
+Recently, I have advised a group of up to seven graduate students, and also worked with several undergraduate researchers.
+However, I have recently taken on a leadership role as Department Head for the Department of Marine, Earth, and Atmospheric Sciences, so I am splitting time between research, teaching, and administrative responsibilities.
 For biographical details including where and with whom I have worked, and where I have studied, see my CV.

 Current Graduate Students: